department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

 > *"You're really not in the military until after training" (p4).*

 #### RECOMMENDATIONS:
 1. Consider how we might **ask for the Veteran’s service years with decreased cognitive load** around *X/Y/both* options, training *vs.* service, 1989 *vs.* 1990.
-A few possible ideas:
+A few potential ideas:
      -  Ask what year the Veteran joined the service and what year they left (as in Perigean's recruitment survey from the VA)
      - Use 2 checkboxes instead of 3 radio buttons
      - Reword the options so they don't start with numbers that look similar (e.g., "1990 to present" and "Before 1989")